corrad1nho/qomui/README.md

 - [change] network connectivity monitoring: relying on sysfs instead of network-manager
 - [change] Qomui does not rely on systemd anymore - although it is still recommended
 - [change] Mullvad certificates are now downloaded from github
 - [¢hange] PIA: compression disabled in config file - [issue #22](https://github.com/corrad1nho/qomui/issues/22)
 - [bugfix] installing deb-package fails on Debian Stable - dependencies updated
 - [bugfix] restore of original DNS servers more reliable
 - [bugfix] ordering of servers after latency check more reliable
 - [bugfix] loop when version discrepancy between qomui-gui and qomui-service detected and qomui-service has not been started via systemctl
 - [bugifx] crash if failing to read/start desktop-file - will be further investigated
 - [removed] simple tray option

-##### Additional notes
-- due to changes in the import method it is necessary and recommended to re-import server configurations - exceptions: Airvpn (auto-update won't work) and manual imports.
-- importing servers via cli is broken: you can either use the gui or an older release.
-This will be fixed in the next update.

-#### version 0.6.5:
-- [change] automatic restart if background service is running an older version than the gui
-- [change] pending tasks such as connecting to a server can be cancelled now
-- [change] multiple progress bars are now shown for concurrent actions
-- [change] string formatting changed to new style
-- [change] dropped pycountry dependency - using simple json instead
-- [change] added more log messages
-- [change] added log levels
-- [change] external ipv6 address displayed (if available)
-- [bugfix] crashes when trying to modify server when none is selected